-If you are researching the omega de ville tresor vs prestige decision, you have probably noticed that both watches come from the same De Ville family and sit in similar dress watch territory.
-But the differences between them are real, specific, and matter a great deal to how you will actually live with one on your wrist.
-This article walks through the specs, the ownership realities, the notable references worth considering, and the buyer profiles each line genuinely fits.
+If you are weighing the Omega De Ville Trésor vs Prestige decision, you have probably noticed that both watches come from the same De Ville family and sit in similar dress-watch territory.
+The differences between them are real and specific, though, and they matter a great deal to how you actually live with one on your wrist.

+This article walks through the specs, the ownership realities, the notable references worth considering, and the buyer each line genuinely fits.
 You do not need prior watch knowledge to follow along.
-The goal here is to give you a clear, honest picture of what separates these two collections so you can make the right call for yourself.
+The goal is a clear, honest picture of what separates these two collections so you can make the right call for yourself.

 De Ville Trésor Overview

-The defining feature of the Trésor is its manual-wind Co-Axial movement, visible through a sapphire exhibition caseback with no rotor obstructing the view.
-Every mechanical reference in the current lineup carries Master Chronometer certification from METAS, tested to run between 0 and 5 seconds per day and resist magnetic fields up to 15,000 gauss.
-The clean, unadorned case and exhibition caseback together make it the most collector-focused option in the De Ville catalogue.
+The defining feature is its manual-wind Co-Axial movement, visible through a sapphire caseback with no rotor blocking the view.
+Every mechanical reference carries Master Chronometer certification from METAS, tested to run between 0 and +5 seconds per day and resist magnetic fields up to 15,000 gauss.

 Notable references of the De Ville Trésor: